xx0x/nano-supply/README.md

 # Nano Supply
-Compact open-source Eurorack USB-C power supply.
+Compact open hardware Eurorack USB-C power supply.
 Uses USB-PD and requires at least **9V**; should work with most USB-C *fast chargers* for phones and laptops.

 Lights red on unsupported USB charger, and green when all is OK.